It has not been possible to go underground at Chatterley Whitfield for many years because the passages are flooded.

 More recently, Stoke-on-Trent City Council, as landowner, has imposed severe restrictions on visiting Whitfield because of concerns over safety.
 Some buildings are in a dangerous condition and almost all buildings are closed for the foreseeable future.

-Currently, the only way for members of the public to visit the site is on the annual Heritage Open Day in September.
-On open day there is access to the Deployment Centre, Lamp House and a small winding House.
+Currently, the only way for members of the public to visit the site is on the annual Heritage Open Day which is usually in September.
+On open day there is access to the Deployment Centre, and at present (2017) Lamp House and a small winding House.
 All the other buildings can be viewed.

 As a member of’Friends of Chatterley Whitfield’ you are allowed access every Thursday morning between 10.00 and 12.00 hrs.